Historical rankings of presidents of the United States: 1982 Murray–Blessing

 The Murray–Blessing 1982 survey asked historians whether they were liberal or conservative on domestic, social, and economic issues.
-The table below shows that the two groups had only small differences in ranking the best and worst presidents.
-Both groups agreed on the composition of nine of the top ten presidents (and were split over the inclusion of either Lyndon B. Johnson or Dwight D. Eisenhower) and six of the worst seven (split over Jimmy Carter or Calvin Coolidge).
+The two groups had only small differences in ranking the best and worst presidents.
+Both groups agreed on the composition of nine of the top ten presidents (they were split over the inclusion of either Dwight D. Eisenhower or Lyndon B. Johnson) and six of the worst seven (split over Calvin Coolidge or Jimmy Carter).